captainzero93/ESP32-LaserCounter/README.md

 For detailed usage instructions, please refer to the [User Manual](docs/USER_MANUAL.md).

-## Android App

-The companion Android app provides a user-friendly interface for controlling and monitoring the Not-Cotcha device.
-You can find the app source code and installation instructions in the [Android App Repository](https://github.com/hevnsnt/NOTCHACOTCHA-Android).

 ## Legal Disclaimer

 This project is intended for educational and research purposes only.
 The use of laser jammers or similar devices may be illegal in your jurisdiction.
 Always check and comply with local laws and regulations.
 The creators and contributors of this project are not responsible for any misuse or legal consequences arising from the use of this device.

 ## Contributing

-We welcome contributions to improve Not-Cotcha!
+We welcome contributions to improve ESP32-LaserCounter!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)